r-lidar/rlas/README.md

 ### v1.1.0

-* Change: `readlasdata()` gains a parameters `filter` enabling to use memory optimized streaming filters.
+* New: `readlasdata()` gains a parameters `filter` enabling to use memory optimized streaming filters.
 The file is read in two passes.
 First it computes the number of points to load to allocate only the required amount of memory for these point.
 Then it read the points into the computer's memory.
+* New: `print` and `summary` functions to display the header
 * Change: all the default option for `readlasdata()` are now `TRUE`
+* Fix: `readlasheader()` is now able to read the `Variable length record`

 ## Copyright Information